hosford42/LabyBot/README.md

 show()

 # Paste your bot code here, minus the "from robot import *" line
 # that would normally appear at the top.
+All the standard robot
+# instructions available in the Laby game are provided.
 ```

 When you run the above code, the map will be printed out to the command line